Anchor-Protocol/anchor-earn/README.md

     });
 ```
 ### Market
-To get the current state of the market, use the below example:
+To get the current state of the market, use the example below:
 ```ts
     const market = await anchorEarn.earn.market({
       currencies: [DENOMS.UST],
     });
 ```
 ## CustomSigner
-Anchor-earn also facilitates a function that user can sign their transactions and leave the signed transaction to the SDK and SDK will manage to broadcast it.
+Anchor-earn also provides users with the functionality to sign transactions and leave the signed transaction to the SDK to perform the broadcasting.

- `CustomSigner` is a callback function that users can sign deposit, withdraw, and send transactions.
+ `CustomSigner` is a callback function with which the users can sign `deposit`, `withdraw`, and `send` transactions.

-The following code snippet specifies an example of `CustomSigner` usage.
+The following code snippet specifies an example of the `CustomSigner` usage:

-**Note**: address must be specified.
+> **Note**: The address must be specified.
 ```ts
 const deposit = await anchorEarn.earn.deposit({
       amount: '0.01',